Program and Course Search

 - Students who lack the admission requirements may still gain admission to the program by taking a combination of Academic Upgrading and university courses during the first year.
 This mode of entry may extend the length of their program.

-All Associate of Science students are required to complete:
+Associate of Science students are required to complete1:

-- Two semester courses in math.
-At least one math course must be in calculus.
-Students may choose statistics for the second math course.
+- Two three-credit courses in math; at least one course must be calculus2.
+Statistics may be taken for the second math course.

-- Two semester courses in Arts, Sciences or other areas*
+- Two three-credit courses in arts (humanities or social sciences) other than 100-level English.

 - Students must achieve a GPA of 2.00